 Details and Prices

 Ridgeway Hall of Residence for FE over 18 students and HE students

 Ridgeway Hall of Residence contains 45 En-suite rooms, including designated adapted units.
 Each room has a single bed, wardrobe, chest of drawers, desk and a bathroom containing a shower, toilet and wash basin.
-The small kitchenette includes a sink, fridge/freezer, microwave, kettle and generous storage space for food.
-Ridgeway has a modern communal kitchen and dining area with a chill-out space to be shared by residents.
-The accommodation includes heating, lighting, unlimited wired and wireless internet access, 7 days a week accommodation and cleaning.
+The small kitchenette includes a sink, fridge, microwave, kettle and generous storage space for food.
+Ridgeway has a modern communal kitchen with communal fridge/freezers and dining area with a chill-out space to be shared by residents.

 Standard Halls of Residence for under 18 students